Giving children without parental care a home in Cameroon

-Stephen is the last child in a family of four biological children who had only their old maternal great-grandmother to care for them.
+Stephen is the last of four children in a family that had only their maternal great-grandmother to care for them.
 This caregiver was over 70 years old and had been chased out of her village of origin with the children by her brother, following a struggle for inheritance.

-After taking refuge with other old couples, she ended up in a Roman Catholic mission in another village, Obout, where they were offered a temporary home and short-term care.
+After taking refuge with other elderly couples, she ended up at a Roman Catholic mission in another village, Obout, where she was offered a temporary home and short-term care.

-When the burden to care for the children became much on the old woman, the missionaries referred them to SOS Children’s Villages and they were admitted into an SOS family in Mbalmayo, Cameroon.
+When the burden of caring for the children became too much for the old woman, the missionaries referred them to SOS Children’s Villages, and they were admitted into an SOS family in Mbalmayo, Cameroon.

 What We Do